vinceliuice/McMojave-circle/README.md

 `./install.sh -t standard` : install default color version

-`./install.sh -c` : install circle folder version
+`./install.sh -c -t standard` : install circle folder version

 ## Requirment
 You can use this with: